Aqua 2023 - 2024

 Physical Education:

 The children will have two P.E. sessions.
 Outdoor PE will be taught on a Monday.
-In the Autumn term children will be working to improve their striking and fielding skills and techniques.
-Indoor PE will be taught on a Thursday.
-Lessons will include Gymnastics.
+In the Summer term children will be working to improve their athletic skills and, striking and fielding skills and techniques.
+Indoor PE will be taught on a Wednesday.
+Lessons will include Dance and leadership in PE.

 On these days, the children will need to come to school dressed in their P.E. uniform: navy shorts and light blue t-shirt; navy tracksuit and light blue t-shirt.
 No logos or football kits.
 Trainers should be plain black or plain white.
 All long hair should be tied back and earrings should be removed.